adobe/log-parser/README.md

 We also have the possibility of throwing an exception iin the case of surpassing the memory rules.
 This is activated by setting the System property _PROP_LOGPARSER_EXCEPTION_ON_MEMORY_LIMIT_ to true.

+You can also call the memory guard rails in your own implementation by calling `ParseGuardRails.checkMemoryLimits()`.
+This will check both heap and memory percentage limits.

 ## Changelog

+### 1.11.3 (In-Progress)

+- [#203](https://github.com/adobe/log-parser/issues/203) Have added possibilities, to control, log memory consumption.

 ### 1.11.2